Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/elementor-integration.md

 ### Template Library Features

 #### Accessing the Library
-On the canvas, click the add template icon to add a Page template, Block, or your own Saved template from the editing screen.
+On the canvas, click the add template icon to add a Page template, Block, or a Saved template from the editing screen.

 **Library Sections**:
 1. **Blocks**: Individual sections to build pages
 2. **Pages**: Complete page designs
-3. **My Templates**: Your saved custom templates
+3. **My Templates**: Saved custom templates

 #### Import/Export Functionality
-You can export your saved templates:
+You can export saved templates:
 1. Navigate to Templates section
 2. Click ellipses (⋯) next to template name
 3. Select "Export" to download as JSON file